Lizario's

 Method

-1. Grease and line a 6cm deep, 20cm springform pan.
+1. Grease a 6cm deep, 20cm springform pan.

 2. Process biscuits until fine then add melted butter.
 Process until combined.
 Press biscuit mixture over base of prepared pan.
 Place in fridge to chill.